FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 - **Maybe a Mouse Cursor and/or sound** - It would be cool to have a mouse cursor.

 ## Design
+Throughout the development, we aimed to make our code as modular as we could, insuring adherence to the <b>SOLID</b> principles.

 ### General Structure

 #### Problem in Context:
 In order to make the code <b> more reusable </b>, <b> organizable  </b>, and so that it wouldn't break the <b>
 Single Principle Responsibility </b> (which could easily happen) we decided to use the <b> MVC Architecture Pattern </b>.